Credit Card Consolidation

 Cons of a Debt Consolidation Loan

-- Your overall total debt amount went up due to the origination fee.
+- Your overall total debt amount increased due to the origination fee.

-- Credit score may have been lowered due to hard credit pull and higher debt amounts.
+- Credit score may have been lowered due to a hard credit pull and higher debt amounts.

 - The root of your problem (overspending) hasn’t been fixed.
 You may be tempted to start using these cards again.
 Especially with the balances being zero.